jeromescuggs/cargobay/README.md

 This repository will then become the home of a shellscript that will open a small menu which lets you select and install the desired cargo apps for your desired cpu type.

 ## what
-i spend alot of time setting up devboards and then breaking them, and i can't do that on a bland terminal. and while aarch64-based devboards are the speed demons of the SoC universe, have you ever tried compiling a rust app on one natively? yeah.

 `cargo-bay` is a collection of rust binaries which will sped up your initial setup by providing some common tools. the selection here is purely personal, and might be missing something or contain things you might not personally use.

 ## install